BurntSushi/rure-go/README.md

 BenchmarkIngSuffixLimitedSpace          6.96         437.96       62.93x
 ```

+The principal reason for the performance difference is that Rust's regex engine
+(like RE2) has a lazy DFA.
+Work is ongoing to add a lazy DFA to Go's `regexp`
+package.

 For fun, and since Rust's regex engine, RE2 (in C++) and Go's regexp library
 are very much related and share many of the same implementation details,
 here's a comparison between Rust's regex engine and RE2 using Rust's benchmark